Pink-Crab/Perique-Framework/README.md

 When the app is booted, all classes which have either hook calls or needed to be called, are passed in this array.

-By default the Registerable middleware is passed, so all classes which implement the Registerable interface will be called.
+By default the Hookable middleware is passed, so all classes which implement the Hookable interface will be called.
 Adding custom Registration Middleware will allow you to pass them in this array for initialisation at boot.

 > Using the full class name is essential, so ensure you include all needed use statements.